-Meg: And I will tell you, if young girls early on in life are hurt by their father or a male figure, they will shut down any type of affection or reaching out to men later in life, and to God, Himself.
+Dr. Meeker: I, I need affection and love from a man.
+And I will tell you if young girls early on in life are hurt by their father or a male figure, they will shut down any type of affection or reaching out to men later in life and to God himself.

-Jim: And so, let’s cover that.
+Jim: And so, uh, let’s cover that.
 What are the three questions your kids need answered by their father?

 Jim: We are really all about that.

-Meg: Just sign ’em up.
-Yeah, we’re all about the externals, but that’s not what makes them feel valuable as a human being.
-The first question every child needs their father to answer, what do you believe about me, dad?
+Dr. Meeker: Just to sign them up.
+Yeah.
+We’re all about the externals, but that’s not what makes them feel valuable as a human being.
+The first question every child needs their father to answer is what do you believe about me dad?
 And think about this.
 That’s what my father was answering to me when we talked yesterday on the program about when I didn’t get into medical school.
 And I overheard my father tell a friend that I was going to go.
-What he communicated to me in 30 seconds is, I believe you have everything it takes to get to where you want to go.
+What he communicated to me in 30 seconds is, “I believe you have everything it takes to get to where you want to go.”

-Does daddy like what I’m coloring?
+Dr. Meeker: And that changed my life.
+That changed my adult, the trajectory of my adult work.
+Every five-year-old girl or son, when they walk into a room, they want their father, they’re reading their father for clues about what he thinks about them.
+“Does daddy like what I’m coloring?
 Does he like what I’m talking about?
 Does he like what I’m wearing?
-Does he like what I just built?
-Does he see me?
-You know, they’re looking and searching for clues about what you think about them.
-And in short, they are, “Dad, what do you believe about the person that I am?”
-If you come home and you don’t even notice me, and I’m sitting in the kitchen and you walk right by me, you believe I’m not worth noticing.
+Does he, like what I just built?
+Does he see me?”
+You know, they’re, they’re looking and searching for clues about what you think about them.
+And, and in short, they are, “Dad what do you believe about the person that I am?
+If you come home and you don’t even notice me and I’m sitting in the kitchen and you walk right by me, you believe I’m not worth noticing.”

 Jim: Or I’m not there.

-Meg: Or I’m not there.
+Dr. Meeker: Or I’m not there.